aseifert/ExplaiNER/html/index.md

 The metrics page contains precision, recall and f-score metrics as well as a confusion matrix over all the classes.
 By default, the confusion matrix is normalized.
 There's an option to zero out the diagonal, leaving only prediction errors (here it makes sense to turn off normalization, so you get raw error counts).

+With the confusion matrix, you don't want any of the classes to end up in the bottom right quarter: those are frequent but error-prone.

 ### Misclassified

 This page contains all misclassified examples and allows filtering by specific error types.
+Helps you get an understanding of the types of errors your model makes.

 ### Loss by Token/Label

 Show count, mean and median loss per token and label.

+Look out for tokens that have a big gap between mean and median, indicating systematic labeling issues.

 ### Samples by Loss

 Show every example sorted by loss (descending) for close inspection.

+Apart from a (token-based) dataframe view, there's also an HTML representation of the samples, which is very information-dense but really helpful, once you got used to reading it:

+Every predicted entity (every token, really) gets a black border.
+The text color signifies the predicted label, with the first token of a sequence of token also showing the label's icon.
+If (and only if) the prediction is wrong, a small little box after the entity (token) contains the correct target class, with a background color corresponding to that class.

 ### Random Samples